beamer-bridge/www.beamerbridge.com/site/terms.md

 ## 7. Beta Version/Disclaimer/Liability

 The Beamer App is a beta version of experimental open source software released as a beta version under an MIT license and may contain errors and/or bugs.
 No guarantee or representation whatsoever is made regarding its suitability (or its use) for any purpose or regarding its compliance with any applicable laws and regulations.
-Use of the Beamer App is at the user’s risk and discretion and by using Beamer the user warrants and represents to have read this disclaimer, understand its contents, assume all risk related thereto and hereby releases, waives, discharges and covenants not to hold liable BBT or any of its officers, employees or affiliates from and for any direct or indirect damage resulting from the Beamer App or the use thereof.
+Use of the Beamer App is at the user’s risk and discretion and by using Beamer the user warrants and represents to have read this disclaimer, understand its contents, assume all risk related thereto and hereby releases, waives, discharges and covenants not to hold liable BB or any of its officers, employees or affiliates from and for any direct or indirect damage resulting from the Beamer App or the use thereof.
 Such to the extent as permissible by applicable laws and regulations.

 ## 8. Third Party Services

 The Beamer App gives the user the choice to interact directly with web services provided by third parties.
-These web services are unaffiliated with BBT and carried out solely on the discretion of the user and based on the respective terms and conditions agreed between the user and the third party or web service.
-BBT does not receive any form of remuneration or inducement from these third parties.
-BBT gives neither express or implied representations nor express or implied warranties with regard to the applications or the services provided by third parties.
+These web services are unaffiliated with BB and carried out solely on the discretion of the user and based on the respective terms and conditions agreed between the user and the third party or web service.
+BB does not receive any form of remuneration or inducement from these third parties.
+BB gives neither express or implied representations nor express or implied warranties with regard to the applications or the services provided by third parties.
 This includes but is not limited to the validity of the license, suitability, quality, functionality, availability, access of/to the application or service.
-BBT therefore cannot be held responsible or liable for these applications or services or for any damages related to using these applications or services.
+BB therefore cannot be held responsible or liable for these applications or services or for any damages related to using these applications or services.

 ## 9. Applicable law